gary-1959/dashcon/README.md

 It is written in C# for a Windows PC.

+The file DASHCON.zip contains a downloadable installer so might be worth a try if you don't fancy rebuilding the project.

 If it is of any use, I'll try to answer any questions.